rizalasrul/rizalasrul.com/content/30-day-writing-challenge/day-10.md

 ## Read more books

-As I write ["Things to be grateful for in 2019"](/30-day-writing-challenge/day-8/), I read quite a lot when compared to last year.
+As I write [here](/30-day-writing-challenge/day-8/), I read quite a lot when compared to last year.
 Not only reading, but I also had time to make a summary of what I read on my Instagram.
 I hope next year I can read more.

 ## Write more